HuangLab-SYSU/block-emulator-x/README.md

-# BlockEmulator-X
+# BlockEmulator-X (advanced version of BlockEmulator)

-## Introduction to BlockEmulator and BlockEmulator-X
+## Introduction to both BlockEmulator and BlockEmulator-X

 > **To provide more standardized code, facilitate more efficient user-side secondary development, and reduce potential bugs, we have rewritten BlockEmulator since late 2025.
-Finally, we have BlockEmulator-X: an advanced version of BlockEmulator.**
+Finally, we have BlockEmulator-X: an advanced version of BlockEmulator.** **BlockEmulator v1.0 is here: [https://github.com/HuangLab-SYSU/block-emulator](https://github.com/HuangLab-SYSU/block-emulator).**

+> **This document outlines the getting-started guideline, design principles, and major updates of the new version of BlockEmulator (i.e., BlockEmulator-X).**

-> **The major contributor of BlockEmulator-X is Mr. YE Guang (叶光).
+> **The original version of BlockEmulator is referred to as BlockEmulator v1.0, and BlockEmulator-X is also called BlockEmulator v2.0.** **The major contributor of BlockEmulator-X is Mr. YE Guang (叶光).
 Show respect to him!**

-> **This document outlines the getting-started guideline, design principles, and major updates of the new version of BlockEmulator (i.e., BlockEmulator-X).**

-> **The original version of BlockEmulator is reffered to BlockEmulator v1.0, and BlockEmulator-X is also called BlockEmulator v2.0.**

-> **BlockEmulator v1.0 is here: [https://github.com/HuangLab-SYSU/block-emulator](https://github.com/HuangLab-SYSU/block-emulator).**
+> -----------------------------------------------------

 ### Background of BlockEmulator

 Initiated by **[HuangLab](http://xintelligence.pro/)** (a blockchain research group at Sun Yat-sen University, China), **BlockEmulator** is a blockchain testbed that enables researchers to verify their proposed new protocols and mechanisms.
-It supports multiple consensus protocols, particularly the blockchain sharding mechanism.
+It supports popular consensus protocols, such as Practical Byzantine Fault Tolerance (PBFT) and Proof-of-work (PoW), particularly the **blockchain sharding** mechanism.

 The purpose of this testbed is to help users (researchers, students, etc.) quickly verify their own blockchain consensus protocols and blockchain-sharding protocols.

 **BlockEmulator** is designed as an experimental platform that adopts a lightweight system architecture.
-It simplifies the implementation of industrial-grade blockchains by implementing only the core functions of a blockchain, including the transaction pool, block packaging, consensus protocols, and on-chain transaction storage.
-It also supports common consensus protocols, such as Practical Byzantine Fault Tolerance (PBFT).
+It simplifies the implementation of industrial-grade blockchains by focusing only on the core functions: the transaction pool, block packaging, consensus protocols, and on-chain transaction storage.

 In particular, BlockEmulator offers the system-level design and implementation for blockchain-sharding mechanisms.
 For example, the cross-shard transaction mechanisms implemented by BlockEmulator include the following two representative solutions: i) **Relay transaction mechanism** proposed by **Monoxide** (NSDI'2019), and ii) the **BrokerChain** protocol (INFOCOM'2022) [PDF](https://www.researchgate.net/publication/356789473_BrokerChain_A_Cross-Shard_Blockchain_Protocol_for_AccountBalance-based_State_Sharding).